mbabynames search ✿

 Major Cash

-Meaning: Major = "noble and strong", Cash = "hollow".
+Meaning: Major = "greater", Cash = "hollow".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 2 syllables, Major needs a shorter middle to stay balanced.
 Cash does that.

 Major Tate

-Major, meaning "noble and strong", pairs with Tate, meaning "cheerful".
+Major, meaning "greater", pairs with Tate, meaning "cheerful".
 The meanings point in complementary directions.
 Tate (1 syllable) provides a firm close after the longer Major.

 Major Cole

-Major, meaning "noble and strong", pairs with Cole, meaning "charcoal".
+Major, meaning "greater", pairs with Cole, meaning "charcoal".
 The meanings point in complementary directions.
 At 2 syllables, Major needs a shorter middle to stay balanced.
 Cole does that.

 Major Nash

-Meaning: Major = "noble and strong", Nash = "by the ash tree".
+Meaning: Major = "greater", Nash = "by the ash tree".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 At 2 syllables, Major needs a shorter middle to stay balanced.
 Nash does that.

 Flowing and rhythmic